hanshoglund/vitry/manual.md

 sin (pi/2)   => 1
 ~~~~~~~~~~~~~~~~~~~~

 The most common forms of expressions are outlined below.
-Detailed syntax and behaviour will be described in detail later on in this manual.

 ### Literals

-The simplest form of expression, used to create simple values like numbers and strings.
+The simplest form of expression, literals are written representation of simple values such as numbers, strings or atoms.
 Examples are:

 ~~~~~~~~~~~~~~~~~~~~
 1
 22.5
-foo
+phillipe
-"Philippe"
+"thomas"
 ~~~~~~~~~~~~~~~~~~~~